Tuesday 17 October 2017, 7.30pm

 Tickets: £10 / £12 – bookings via JW3 website

-As Shadow Secretary of State for Exiting the EU, Keir Starmer has risen to prominence for his determination to hold the government to account over the terms for leaving the EU, telling the Guardian in November that “scrutiny, transparency and challenge are central tenets of our democracy”.
+As Shadow Secretary of State for Exiting the EU, Keir Starmer has risen to prominence for his determination to hold the government to account over the terms for leaving the EU, telling the Guardian that “scrutiny, transparency and challenge are central tenets of our democracy”.

 It has been a meteoric rise for someone who only entered the Commons – as MP for Holborn and St Pancras – in 2015.
 But, at a time when MPs are routinely criticised for the narrowness of their experience, Keir had already had two successful and high profile careers before turning to politics.
 From 2008 to 2013 he was Director of Public Prosecutions, a role that was sandwiched between two periods as a highly-regarded human rights lawyer.